Susan Layton on how the Russians viewed the Chechens in their struggle for autonomy - in the 1840s as well as the 1990s.

 'All roads lead to Rome' – tribute to a phenomenon that held a world empire together.
 But who built them and how were they planned and maintained?
 Logan Thompson tells us more.

-Martin Evans on witnesses from the Battle of Algiers, forty years on - and their contribution to the debate on contemporary history.
+The contribution of the witnesses from the Battle of Algiers to the debate on contemporary history.

 Alistair Goldsmith describes how Glasgow's police force endeavoured to preserve the city's standing as it played host to a series of international set-pieces.